 - Understand what kind of data is required and whether data is available

-- Define a performance metrics which can be used to evaluate models
+- Define performance metrics that can be used to evaluate models

 Business Value Metrics Definition

-Given the constant need to manage and monitor data preparation/processing and data access from different teams working across different offices / geographic locations, from a security standpoint, the database (DB) and data science (DS) team along with data security team will need to collaborate at regular intervals to make sure data scientists have access to right data set in a secured manner.
-In this relation, DB team and DS team would need to collaborate at regular intervals for data gathering and preparation.
+Given the constant need to manage and monitor data preparation/processing and data access from different teams working across different offices / geographic locations, from a security standpoint, the database (DB) and data science (DS) team along with the data security team will need to collaborate at regular intervals to make sure data scientists have access to right data set in a secured manner.
+In this relation, the DB team and DS team would need to collaborate at regular intervals for data gathering and preparation.

-Some of the key requirements related to building ML models is data preparation and exploratory data analysis.
-In this relation, data scientists working from different geographic locations would need easy and quick access to data while meeting the data security requirements.
+Data scientists working from different geographic locations would need easy and quick access to data while meeting the data security requirements.
 It may so happen that in one of the locations, the data scientists are juniors or interns who may not be given full data access due to different security reasons.
 Rather, they will be provided with selected data sets consisting of selected columns from selected tables in order to meet data security requirements.
-This throws up the challenges such as a need for data security, database and data science team to work on data preparation, data masking, assessing data security and making data available in desired format such as CSV.
-And, this requires regular intervention of this team due to the need to constantly assess data security requirements.
+This throws up the challenges such as a need for data security, database and data science team to work on data preparation, data masking, assessing data security, and making data available in the desired format such as CSV.
+And, this requires the regular intervention of this team due to the need to constantly assess data security requirements.
 From a business standpoint, this would not only impact data science team productivity but also delay the deployment of models in production leading to business impacts.

-Most of the times, data scientists use laptops for building the models.
+Most of the time, data scientists use laptops for building models.
 And, the laptops are having computing resources constraints vis-a-vis data / big data processing requirements.
-Thus, the data scientists across different locations will be constrained to work on only selected set of problems (building models) with only a limited set of features where data volume is not large enough.
-In case you have huge clients having big data, this is going to impact business sooner than later in terms of providing high quality AI-powered solutions in a timely manner.
+Thus, the data scientists across different locations will be constrained to work on only a selected set of problems (building models) with only a limited set of features where data volume is not large enough.
+In case you have huge clients having big data, this is going to impact business sooner than later in terms of providing high-quality AI-powered solutions in a timely manner.

-Many a times, the ML platform is unable to support prediction requirements within a desired time period given computing intensive feature calculations which are required to be done during runtime.
+Many times, the ML platform is unable to support prediction requirements within the desired time period given computing-intensive feature calculations which are required to be done during runtime.
 What is desired is the distributed calculations for feature processing for faster predictions.
-This is where ML platform needs to scale in a manner that it could handle big data requirements including running Spark workload for feature/data processing and serving predictions.
+This is where the ML platform needs to scale in a manner that it could handle big data requirements including running Spark workload for feature/data processing and serving predictions.

 There is always a need for processing data of large volume.
-The fact that the DS team generally use their laptops for data processing and model building becomes a big constraint.
-This, in turn, leads to delays in relation to breaking data in chunks and then processing them on one’s laptop.
-Additionally, the need for training the model with large volume of data becomes a constraint due to lack of big data infrastructure.
-And, this results in delays related to building model and moving them in production.
+The fact that the DS team generally uses their laptops for data processing and model building becomes a big constraint.
+This, in turn, leads to delays in relation to breaking data into chunks and then processing them on one’s laptop.
+Additionally, the need for training the model with a large volume of data becomes a constraint due to the lack of big data infrastructure.
+And, this results in delays related to building models and moving them into production.

-Finally, AI / ML team can work in silo and create value for the business.
+Finally, AI / ML team can work in a silo and create value for the business.
 The predictions need to be consumed by the products and thus, engineering tea has an important role to play in the integration.
-The models need to be deployed in the production by the IT team.
-Customer service team need to interact with the client in relation to predictions.
+The models need to be deployed in production by the IT team.
+The customer service team needs to interact with the client in relation to predictions.
 Consultants may need to understand how the model predictions work in order to customize and deploy the solution.

-In order to achieve above requirements in seamless manner, it becomes very important to provide high level education to different stakeholders including some of the following:
+In order to achieve the above requirements in a seamless manner, it becomes very important to provide high-level education to different stakeholders including some of the following:

 - Software engineering team including product managers